Sudanese literature: Social and political themes

 Born in Cairo of Sudanese parents in 1959, Tarek Eltayeb has been living in Vienna, Austria, since 1984.
 In addition to seven books in Arabic, he has also published his poetry, novels and short stories in German translation.
 His novel Cities Without Palms tells the story of a young man from Sudan, who first migrated to Egypt and then further on to Europe.

 A Sudanese writer of international recognition is Amir Taj al-Sir (born 1960).
 He has published more than a dozen books, including poetry and nonfiction.
 His first novel Karmakul came out in 1988, and his novel The Hunter of the Chrysalises was shortlisted for the 2011 International Prize for Arabic Fiction, mentored by the Booker Prize Foundation in London.

 Ishraga Mustafa Hamid (born 1961) is a poet, literary translator and human rights activist of Sudanese origin, living in Austria since 1993.
 Writing both in Arabic and German, her literary works encompass poetry and prose, often reflecting her own or the experiences of other migrants in Austria.
 Until 2017, she had published seven works in German, and as many in Arabic.

 Abdelaziz Baraka Sakin (born 1963) has written several popular novels and collections of short stories, including The Jango, which deals with the conditions in a women's prison and won the Al-Tayeb Salih Award for Creative Writing.
 His books were initially sold in local bookstores, but later confiscated and banned by the Sudanese authorities and were subsequently only available outside of Sudan.
 His novel The Messiah of Darfur, which takes place in the context of the civil war in Darfur, was translated into French and German.
-Since 2012, Baraka Sakin has lived in exile in Austria and has been invited to a number of literary festivals in France and Germany.
+Since 2012, Baraka Sakin has lived in exile in Austria and has been invited to a number of literary festivals in Africa, France and Germany.

 Mansour El Souwaim, (born 1970), has released two novels and two collections of short stories.
 His second novel, titled Memories of a Bad Boy, received the Tayeb Salih Award for Creative Writing in 2005.

 Hamed al-Nazir (born 1975), a Sudanese journalist and novelist living in Qatar, has published three acclaimed novels.
 Two of them, The Waterman's Prophecy and The Black Peacock were longlisted for the prestigious International Prize for Arabic Fiction.

 Najlaa Eltom (born 1975) is a Sudanese writer, poet and translator who became known for her poetry in Sudan and abroad during the early 2000s.
 In 2012, she went to Sweden for a degree in English literature at Stockholm University and has lived there since.